Dubey-Aayush/Market-logics-website/README.md

 # Market-Logics
-A stock market simulation website created for the Mock-Stock event held by St. Joseph's College of Commerce
+A stock market simulation website created for the Mock-Stock event held by St. Joseph's College of Commerce Made using HTML,CSS, JS and PHP

 To run the code:
   -Host the files on localhost